Analog vs. Digital Oscilloscope: What’s The Difference?

 Basic analog oscilloscopes did not come with a storage feature.
 However, you could purchase an analog storage scope to store an input wavelength image.
 Nevertheless, these analog storage scopes were costly and quite rudimentary according to modern standards.

 Originally, analog scopes were commonly big and cumbersome.
-However, thanks to digital technology, future scopes became compact enough for field service applications.
+However, thanks to digital technology, future scopes have become compact enough for field service applications.

 Digital Oscilloscopes